1.1 Lexis, Syntax, Semantics, and Indentation

 How to read exam snippets

-When a PCEP question shows a short program, first mark the headers ending in colons.
-Then draw a vertical guide for each indentation level.
-Finally, read from top to bottom and ask whether each statement belongs to the current block, a nested block, or the outer program.
+When a question shows a short program, first mark every header ending in a colon.
+Then draw a mental vertical guide for each indentation level.
+Finally read top to bottom, asking for each statement whether it belongs to the current block, a nested block, or the outer program.
+This discipline prevents two recurring mistakes: treating a line as conditional when it actually sits outside the if suite, and attaching an else to the wrong header in nested code.

 Test Your Knowledge

-In Python terminology, what does lexis describe?
+In Python terminology, what does the lexical (lexis) layer describe?

 A